Mojeda01/financialCodePractice/cppArbitrageMathematics/information.md

 thre is no normalizing factor in front of the exchanged amount and the arbitrageur would try to do this on a scale as large as possible.

-This brings us to a first - informal and intuitive - definition of arbitrage: an arbitrage opportunity is the
+This brings us to a first - informal and intuitive - definition of arbitrage: an arbitrage opportunity is the possibility to make a profit in a financial market without risk and without net investment of capital.
+The principle of no-arbitrage states that a mathematical model of a financial market should not allow for arbitrage possibilities.

-$x=12$
+### 1.2 An Easy Model of a Financial Market
+To apply this principle to less trivial cases than the Euro/Dollar example above, we consider a still extremely simple mathematical model of a financial market: there are two assets, called the bond and the stock.
+The bond is riskless, hence by definition we know what it is worth tomorrow.
+For (mainly notional) simplicity we neglect interest rates and assume that the price of a bond equals 1 EUR today as well as tomorrow, i.e.,

+$$
+B_0=B_1=1
+$$